 - Happened when the Ultima series stopped using an overworld/town/dungeon split from Ultima VI onwards.
 The kingdom of Britannia went from spanning multiple continents to approximately the size of a suburb◊.
 By Ultima IX, the entire world map is on the order of one square mile.

 - The Elder Scrolls franchise started out with a realistically-sized world, but has been shrinking with each installment.
 On a case by case basis—

-- The first game, The Elder Scrolls: Arena, was the largest and most fully-featured in terms of both square mileage and population—you could explore the entire continent of Tamriel which was on a scale with an actual real-life continent.
+- The first game, Arena, was the largest and most fully-featured in terms of both square mileage and population — you could explore the entire continent of Tamriel which was on a scale with an actual real-life continent.
 Mind, due to the game using Randomly Generated Levels, every place and NPC not associated with the main quest was rather lacking in uniqueness...

-- The Elder Scrolls II: Daggerfall also featured the provinces of High Rock and Hammerfell at their full size.
-Bethesda says that their physical size amounts to 188,000 square miles (or 487,000 in square kilometers)—that's twice the size of Great Britain.
-There are 15,000 full-sized towns, cities, villages, and dungeons to explore, and more than 750,000 NPCs capable of interaction—impressive for a game from 1996.
+- Daggerfall also featured part of the provinces of High Rock and Hammerfell at their full size.
+Bethesda says that their physical size amounts to 188,000 square miles (or 487,000 in square kilometers) — that's twice the size of Great Britain.
+There are 15,000 full-sized towns, cities, villages, and dungeons to explore, and more than 750,000 NPCs capable of interaction — impressive for a game from 1996.
 However, most of the terrain is randomly generated, non-quest related locations are procedurally generated, and traveling by foot is as lengthy and tedious as playing Desert Bus.
-In the case of cities, most houses cannot be entered even by the most skilled thieves—the player will be told "This house contains nothing of interest."
+In the case of cities, most houses cannot be entered even by the most skilled thieves — the player will be told "This house contains nothing of interest."